DevopsArtFactory/goployer/docs/content/ko/docs/References/commandline/_index.md

   # Control polling interval for healthcheck
   goployer delete --manifest=configs/hello.yaml --stack=artd --region=ap-northeast-2 --polling-interval=30s

-Options:
+Flags:
-  -m, --manifest string                 The manifest configuration file to use. (required)
+      --ami string                      Amazon AMI to use.
-      --stack string                    stack that should be deployed.(required) --manifest-s3-region string       Region of bucket containing the manifest configuration file to use. (required if –manifest starts with s3://)
-      --region string                   The region to deploy into, if undefined, then the deployment will run against all regions for the given environment.
+      --ansible-extra-vars string       Extra variables for ansible
       --assume-role string              The Role ARN to assume into.
-      --disable-metrics                 Disable gathering metrics.
+      --auto-apply                      Apply command without confirmation from local terminal --disable-metrics                 Disable gathering metrics.
       --env string                      The environment that is being deployed into.
-      --log-level string                Level of logging
+      --extra-tags string               Extra tags to add to autoscaling group tags --force-manifest-capacity         Force-apply the capacity of instances in the manifest file -h, --help                            help for delete -m, --manifest string                 The manifest configuration file to use. (required) --manifest-s3-region string       Region of bucket containing the manifest configuration file to use. (required if –manifest starts with s3://)
+      --override-instance-type string   Instance Type to override
+      --polling-interval duration       Time to interval for polling health check (default 60s) (default 1m0s) -p, --profile string                  Profile configuration of AWS --region string                   The region to deploy into, if undefined, then the deployment will run against all regions for the given environment.
+      --release-notes string            Release note for the current deployment --release-notes-base64 string     Base64 encoded string of release note for the current deployment --slack-off                       Turn off slack alarm
-      --polling-interval duration       Time to interval for polling health check (default 60s) --timeout duration                Time to wait for deploy to finish before timing out (default 60m) --auto-apply                      Apply command without confirmation from local terminal
+      --stack string                    stack that should be deployed.(required) --timeout duration                Time to wait for deploy to finish before timing out (default 60m) (default 1h0m0s)

+Global Flags:
+  -v, --log-level string   Log level (debug, info, warn, error, fatal, panic) (default "warning")
 ```
 <br>